webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 ### 3.2 Key Terms

 **Permissions:**
-- Commercial use
+- Commercial use, modification, distribution, patent use, private use
-- Modification
-- Distribution
-- Patent use
-- Private use

 **Conditions:**
-- ⚠️ License and copyright notice
+- License and copyright notice required
-- ⚠️ State changes
+- State changes in modified files
-- ⚠️ Include NOTICE file (if present)
+- Include NOTICE file if present

 **Limitations:**
-- Trademark use
-- Liability
-- Warranty
+- No trademark use, liability, or warranty

 ### 3.3 License Text